Best Diet for Quaker Parrot (Monk Parakeet) (2026 Guide)

 Quaker Parrot (Monk Parakeet) Nutritional Profile

 Every Quaker Parrot (Monk Parakeet) has nutritional demands driven by its Small-Medium (11-12 inches, 90-120 grams) build, friendly energy, and expected 20-30+ years lifespan.
 Getting the diet right from the start pays dividends in health and quality of life.
 Quaker Parrot (Monk Parakeet)'s compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger birds.
 Choose nutrient-dense formulas designed for small birds.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Quaker Parrot (Monk Parakeet) to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Quaker Parrot (Monk Parakeet) to maintain plumage health and joint function.

 Life-Stage Feeding Guide for Quaker Parrot (Monk Parakeet)